Conductive Hearing Loss

 The main purpose of the hearing test, aside from measuring your overall hearing ability, is to determine the type of hearing loss you have.

-In order to do that, your hearing care provider is going to administer a few tests, which essentially aim to determine (or make an educated guess), as to where in the the problem is occurring.
+In order to do that, your hearing care provider is going to administer a few tests, which essentially aim to determine (or make an educated guess), as to where in the 5 step process

 Your hearing care provider will want to find out if the problem exists somewhere in the ear canal or middle ear, in conducting the sound to your inner ear, or if the problem exists in the cochlea or auditory nerve, sending that signal to your brain.